openresty/lua-nginx-module/README.markdown

 Wrap the [nginx worker thread](http://nginx.org/en/docs/dev/development_guide.html#threads) to execute lua function.
 The caller coroutine would block until the function returns.

-Note that the `module` function can not use any ngx_lua api, because the function is invoked in separate thread.
+Note that no ngx_lua API can be used in the `function_name` function of the `module` module since it is invoked in a separate thread.

-The first argument `threadpool`, specifies the nginx thread pool name.
+The first argument `threadpool` specifies the Nginx thread pool name defined by `thread_pool`.

 For example: